Bdmilken/Multiplication_Bingo/README.md

 python3 app.py
 ```

 3. Open <http://localhost:5000/> in a web browser to view the board.
-Click "Next Number" to draw a new random number on the page.
+A random number is shown at the top of the page and a new one is generated when you click the correct cell.

 For deployment, host the app on any platform that supports Flask applications (Heroku, Fly.io, etc.) and ensure the environment installs the dependency and runs `python3 app.py` or uses a production server like Gunicorn.